 The legislation and the curriculum documents intended to enhance the integrity, systemic nature and interoperability of the educational system.
-Central curriculum documents specify the values, knowledge and abilities regarded as basic knowledge.
-Therefore, these documents provide a valuable - although incomplete - picture about the changes of the notion of knowledge.
-Framework curricula support implementation of the curriculum documents by schools, as they:
+Central curriculum documents specify the values, knowledge and abilities

 - are easy to overview due to the shared content features yet, at the same time, reflect the differences between subjects; - represent the harmony of knowledge dissemination, personal development and ability development; in other words, they are development-oriented; - create/recommend connections between subject contents; - elaborate and detail documents focussing on themes, supporting the planning activity of teachers; - promote the development of discursive thinking; - define the results expected from the development by the end of two-grade cycles, and thus promote a continuous monitoring of students' performance.